 - Bonus: Hang Clean Form

 Proof: Olympic Weightlifting Standards

 This post shows the proper power clean technique used in China and broken down visually in our new Chinese weightlifting book.

-The Chinese Olympic weightlifting team is the most dominant team in the world!
+The Chinese are the most dominant Olympic weightlifting team in the world!